milos85vasic/Multiplatform-SDK-Template/README.md

 Both Android and iOS use C++ core (native library).
 On top of this, OS-specific features are added.

+## Operating systems

+This project has been tested on the following operating systems:

+- macOS Big Sur >= 11.2.3
+- Majnaro Linux >= 21.0.2

 ## Dependencies

 To be able to build SDK some dependencies must be fulfilled: